srevinsaju/Firefox-Appimage/README.md

 ./Firefox-*.AppImage
 ```

-In case, if FUSE support libraries are not installed on the host system, it is
+In case FUSE libraries are not installed on the host system, it is
 still possible to run the AppImage

 ```bash